Redirecting Behavior: A Guide for Early Childhood Educators

 Practice proactive planning

-Proactive planning is a technique that helps teachers prepare for potential problems before they occur.
-This includes having a plan for dealing with common disruptive behaviors, such as talking out of turn or not paying attention.
-Then, you can respond quickly and effectively to the behavior so that it does not escalate or become a bigger problem.
+Proactive planning helps teachers prepare for potential problems before they occur.
+This includes having a plan for dealing with common disruptive behaviors, such as talking out of turn or not paying attention, so you can respond quickly and effectively before a behavior escalates.

-Planning also prevents problem behavior from happening in the first place.
-This involves changing the environment, providing engaging and challenging activities, or giving clear instructions.
+Planning also prevents problem behavior from occurring in the first place—by changing the environment, providing engaging and challenging activities, or giving clear instructions.

 Encourage classroom involvement

 When all class members, including the teacher and the children, actively engage in learning, there is less disruptive behavior.
-Therefore, plan exciting and engaging lessons, and provide opportunities for all children to participate.
+Plan exciting and engaging lessons, and provide opportunities for all children to participate.

 Engage with families